-Diffusion constants in biological tissues can be measured by repeated scanning with different b-values but otherwise identical imaging parameters, in particular an unchanged gradient direction.
-The measured diffusion constants are represented by the apparent diffusion coefficient (ADC), which is distinct from the constant of unobstructed diffusion in pure water.
+The diffusion constants in biological tissues can be quantitatively measured by repeated scanning with different b-values but otherwise identical imaging parameters, in particular an unchanged gradient direction.
+The observed diffusion constants are referred to as apparent diffusion coefficients (ADC), to differentiate them from the constant of unrestricted diffusion in pure water.